tensorflow/tensorflow/rocm_docs/SYNC_UPSTREAM.md

 This article shows the step to synchronize TensorFlow with upstream.
 The process is currently carried out manually but it could and should be automated.

 **Important:** Synchronization should be performed on a weekly basis.
-Even if it takes more than a week to merge the PR, the next weekly sync must not be postponed.
-This way, long breaks (e.g. one month) between syncs will be avoided.
+Even if it has taken more than 2 weeks (>2) to merge the PR, the next weekly sync should first sync in the middle week between the last one and current one, and then sync the current week.
+For example, if the last weekly-sync PR was 3 weeks ago (e.g. 2024-04-29), this weekly-sync (supposed to be 2024-05-13) should start from 2024-05-06, and then do another weekly-sync at 2024-05-13.

 Useful github remote repositories (For reference)
 -------------------------------------------------